localstack/docs/content/en/user-guide/aws/transcribe/index.md

 LocalStack Transcribe uses an offline speech-to-text library called [Vosk](https://alphacephei.com/vosk/).
 It requires an active internet connection to download the language model.
-Once the language model is downloaed, subsequent transcriptions for the same language can be performed offline.
+Once the language model is downloaded, subsequent transcriptions for the same language can be performed offline.
 Language models typically have a size of around 50 MiB and are saved in the cache directory (see [Filesystem Layout]({{< ref "filesystem" >}})).

 ## Getting Started